getsolus/help-center-docs/docs/user/contributing/community-guidelines.md

 The below guidelines do not fall into any specific category but should be observed by members of the community:

-- The continual repetition and/or advertisement of any products, services, or projects is not permitted.
+- Continual repetition and/or advertisement of any products, services, or projects is not allowed.
-- The usage of bots unless explicitly permitted by the project is strictly forbidden.
+- Using bots or other automated ways of interaction, unless explicitly permitted by the project, is not allowed.
 - No spamming or flooding.
-This may result in temporary removals (e.g. kicks in IRC) to prevent the continued spamming or flooding.
+This may result in temporary removals (for example: kicks in Matrix) or warnings, to prevent the continued spamming or flooding.
+- Promotion of unofficial Solus communities or communication channels without prior permission is not allowed.

-## Service-Specific Guidelines
+## Service-specific guidelines

 The below mentioned guidelines apply to individual services provided or used by the project.

-### Development / Issue Trackers
+### Repositories and  issue trackers

 Solus utilizes a number of repositories and issue trackers to facilitate the development of various items in our project and to address issues raised by our community through tasks / issue reports.
 These include, but are not limited to: